psf/requests/docs/dev/contributing.rst

 Bug reports are hugely important!
 Before you raise one, though, please check through the `GitHub issues`_, **both open and closed**, to confirm that the bug hasn't been reported before.
-Duplicate bug reports are a huge drain on the time of other contributors, and should be avoided as much as possible.
+Duplicate bug reports are a huge drain on the time of other contributors and should be avoided as much as possible.

 .. _GitHub issues: https://github.com/psf/requests/issues